Head louse: Eggs and nits

 Of these three, only eggs containing viable embryos have the potential to infest or reinfest a host.
 However, a no nit policy is a common public health measure to prevent transmission of lice.
 Some authors have therefore restricted the definition of nit to describe only a hatched or nonviable egg:

 Others have retained the broad definition, while simultaneously attempting to clarify its relevance to infestation:

-In British and Irish slang the term "nit" is often used, across different age groups, to refer to the head lice themselves.
+In British and Irish slang, the term "nit" is often used across different age groups to refer to head lice themselves.

 Development and nymphs

 Head lice, like other insects of the order Phthiraptera, are hemimetabolous.
-Newly hatched nymphs will moult three times before reaching the sexually-mature adult stage.
+Newly hatched nymphs will moult three times before reaching the sexually mature adult stage.
 Thus, mobile head lice populations may contain eggs, nits, three nymphal instars, and the adults (male and female) (imago).
 Metamorphosis during head louse development is subtle.
-The only visible differences between different instars and the adult, other than size, is the relative length of the abdomen, which increases with each molt., as well as the existence of reproductive organs in the adults.
-Aside from reproduction, nymph behavior is similar to the adult.
+The only visible differences between different instars and the adult, other than size, is the relative length of the abdomen, which increases with each molt, as well as the existence of reproductive organs in the adults.
+Aside from reproduction, the behavior of nymphs is similar to that of adults.
 Like adults, nymphs feed also only on human blood (hematophagia), and cannot survive long away from a host.
-Outside their hosts lice can't survive more than 24 hrs.
-The time required for head lice to complete their nymph development to the imago lasts for 12-15 days.
+Outside their hosts lice cannot survive more than 24 hours.
+The time required for head lice to complete their nymph development to the imago lasts for 12–15 days.

 Nymph mortality in captivity is about 38%, especially within the first two days of life.
 In the wild, mortality may instead be highest in the third instar.
 Nymph hazards are numerous.
 Failure to completely hatch from the egg is invariably fatal.
 Death during molting can also occur, although it is reportedly uncommon.
-During feeding, the nymph gut can rupture, dispersing the host's blood throughout the insect body.
+During feeding, the nymph's gut can rupture, dispersing the host's blood throughout the insect's body.
 This results in death within a day or two.
 Whether the high mortality recorded under experimental conditions is representative of conditions in the wild is unclear.